 The MDA can help to predict the measurement results of cell on neighboring frequencies for each UE without the GAP assisted measurement.
 Via analyzing the historical intra-frequency and inter-frequency measurement from both the serving cell and the neighbour cell, the MDA can construct the network “radio finger print”, which characterize the network intra-frequency and inter-frequency coverage quality.
 The “radio finger print” information is composed of multiple virtual grid.
 The grid index is to identify a specific virtual grid and this index consists of cell ID and corresponding coverage quality, e.g., RSRP, of at least three intra-frequency cells.
 The attributes of the grid are used to describe the wireless characteristics of the grid, such as coverage of inter-frequency neighbor cells, including RSRP, reference signal receiving quality (RSRQ), received signal strength indication (RSSI), channel quality indicator (CQI), modulation and coding scheme (MCS), beam ID, etc.

 The MDA producer provides the analytics report on “radio finger print” information to the gNB, gNB can directly predict the measurement values of cells on neighboring frequencies for each UE based on the well-constructed “radio finger print” and the real-time intra-frequency measurement.
 In this case, the GAP assisted inter-frequency measurement is avoided, and the gNB can make proper load balancing actions based on the predictions, which helps to reduce the data interruption of running services and improve the load balancing speed.
+Moreover, the MDA producer can provide authorised consumers with radio configuration options to perform MLB based handover according to the Service Experience Type, e.g. on voice, video, other, associated with the offloaded UE from one cell to another to ensure the desired service experience.

 The MDA producer may also provide the traffic load prediction report to the authorized consumers, e.g., gNB, to enable the proactive load balancing actions.
 This would help to prevent the user experience degradation in advance compared to the reactive optimizations based on the delayed load information measurement and exchange.

+The Centralized SON can have a bigger picture of the Network Congestion, by looking at a Cluster of cells.
+This can complement the load balancing at Distributed SON and make it possible to completely mitigate the risks of service degradations due to network congestions.
+Moreover, predictive analytics can make it possible to take anticipatory steps towards mitigating network congestions.
+The MDAS producer can predict the cells that will be congested in a near future, in a cluster of NR Cells, by performing data analytics on Cell Level Performance Measurements: DL PRB

+Utilization, Latency related Performance Measurements, Average RRC Connected Users, DL Packet Drop Rate, DL PDCP SDU Drop Rate, Average Delay in DL in CU-UP, Average Delay on F1-U, IP Latency.
+Network Congestions can be predicted at Cell level as well as group of neighbouring cells.
+Based on this, a list of congested cells can be provided to the MDAS Consumer.
+Also, a list of cells for which it is predicted that the congestion will ease out, can be provided to the MDAS Consumer.

 6.5.3.2 Potential requirements